Best Running Gloves of 2025

 • Expensive

-When temperatures are just chilly, and we want a little extra protection for our hands, the Patagonia Capilene Midweight Liner Gloves provide enough warmth and weather protection.
-You can wear these lightweight gloves alone, and their thin material and design make it easy to layer them underneath an over-mitt when temperatures drop.
-Made of recycled polyester, these gloves are breathable and wick sweat well.
-We never experienced sweaty hands when wearing them.
-The material is treated with the brand’s Hei-Q Mint odor control technology to help prevent bacteria growth and odor.
+When temperatures are just chilly, and we want a little extra protection for our hands, the Patagonia Capilene Midweight Liner Gloves provide just enough warmth and weather protection.
+You can wear these lightweight gloves alone, and their thin material and design make it easy to layer them underneath an overmitt when temperatures drop.
+Made from recycled polyester, these gloves are breathable and effectively wick away sweat.
+The material is treated with the brand’s Hei-Q Mint odor control technology to help prevent bacterial growth and odor.

-We found that the material stretched well and provided a snug fit on our hands without feeling like they were compromising circulation in our fingers at all.
-The gloves have a band at the wrist to help with putting them on.
-We found this feature useful when trying to tug the gloves on with cold fingers as we didn’t have to wiggle our fingers underneath the wristband to get purchase to pull the gloves on.
+We found that the recycled polyester material stretched well and provided a snug fit on our hands without feeling like they were compromising circulation in our fingers at all.
+The gloves have a strap at the wrist to help with pulling them on.
+We found this feature useful when trying to tug the gloves on with cold fingers, as we didn’t have to wiggle our fingers underneath the wristband to get purchase to pull the gloves on.

 The gloves have two panels on the first finger and thumb that allow for the use of touchscreen devices.
 As long as the gloves fit our hands snugly, they worked quite well.
 Overall, we found these gloves to be incredibly versatile.
 They are great for wearing alone during chilly morning runs and for using underneath a shell when the weather turns nasty.